project-hadron/discovery-transition-ds/docs/source/components/intro.rst

 statistical tools, extracting their ideas and translating them automagicially into production ready solutions familiar to data engineers and Subject Matter Experts (SME’s).

-Project Hadron provides a clear Separation of Concerns, whilst maintaining the original intentions of the data scientist, that can be passed to a production team.
+Project Hadron provides a clear separation of concerns, whilst maintaining the original intentions of the data scientist, that can be passed to a production team.
 It offers trust between the data scientists teams and product teams.
 It brings with it transparency and traceability, dealing with bias, fairness, and knowledge.
 The resulting outcome provides the product engineers with adaptability, robustness, and reuse; fitting seamlessly into a microservices solution that can be language agnostic.

+Project Hadron is designed using Microservices.
+Microservices - also known as the microservice architecture - is an architectural pattern that structures an application as a collection of component services that are:

+* Highly maintainable and testable
+* Loosely coupled
+* Independently deployable
+* Highly reusable
+* Resilient
+* Technically independent

+Component services are built for business capabilities and each service performs a single function.
+Because they are independently run, each service can be updated, deployed, and scaled to meet demand for specific functions of an application.
+Project Hadron microservices enable the rapid, frequent and reliable delivery of large, complex applications.
+It also enables an organization to evolve its data science stack and experiment with innovative ideas.

-At the heart of Project Hardon is a multi-tenant, NoSQL, singleton, in memory data store that has minimal code and functionality and has been custom built specifically for Hadron tasks in  mind.
+At the heart of Project Hadron is a multi-tenant, NoSQL, singleton, in memory data store that has minimal code and functionality and has been custom built specifically for Hadron tasks in  mind.
 Abstracted from this is the component store which allows us to build a reusable set of methods that define each tenanted component that sits separately from the store itself.
 In addition, a dynamic key value class provides labeling so that each tenant is not tied to